kyguy/what-is-new-in-amq-streams/2.1.0/README.md

    kubectl apply -f https://raw.githubusercontent.com/scholzj/what-is-new-in-amq-streams/main/2.1.0/kafka.yaml
    ```

-3. You should see that the Strimzi Cluster Operator is crash-looping with an error similar to this:
+3. You should see that the AMQ Streams Cluster Operator is crash-looping with an error similar to this:
    ```
    Exception in thread "main" io.fabric8.kubernetes.client.KubernetesClientException: An error has occurred.
       at io.fabric8.kubernetes.client.KubernetesClientException.launderThrowable(KubernetesClientException.java:103)